DanySK/slides-2025-formazione-rtt/content/_generator.md

     * you get one with every repository, too, at `https://<username>.github.io/<repository>`
 * use a *static site generator* (e.g., [Hugo](https://gohugo.io/), [Jekyll](https://jekyllrb.com/))
 to convert Markdown documentation into a website
+* rely on LLMs to *enrich* after you decided a structure
 {{% /col %}}
 {{% col %}}
 ## Don'ts
 * use HTML/js/CSS directly, it's hard to *maintain*
+* use LLMs blindly
 {{% /col %}}
 {{% col %}}
 ## Advanced